Four-dimensional topological lattices through connectivity: Introduction

 Topological concepts provide a powerful way to discover and classify different phases of matter~\cite{RMP_TI, RMP_TI2,bernevig2013topological}.
-Within this paradigm, topological states are characterised by topological invariants and classified according to symmetries and spatial dimensionality~\cite{Kitaev:2009AIP, Ryu:2010NJP,Chiu:2016RMP}.
+Within this paradigm, topological states are characterised by topological invariants and classified according to symmetries and spatial dimensionality~\cite{Kitaev:2009AIP, Ryu:2010NJP,Chiu:2016RMP,Kruthoff:2017}.
 As topological invariants are integer-valued, these states can exhibit remarkably robust phenomena, such as quantized transport and surface modes, unaffected by small perturbations.

-A notable example of a topological phase of matter is a 2D quantum Hall (QH) system, which has energy bands indexed by the \Fst Chern number (1CN)~\cite{TKNN}.
-The 1CN is a 2D topological invariant that is only non-zero if time-reversal symmetry (TRS) is broken, and which underlies the precise quantization of Hall conductance in the 2D QH effect.
-Although this effect was first discovered for electrons in a magnetic field~\cite{Klitzing:1980PRL}, such 2D QH states have recently been realised for neutral particles, such as cold atoms~\cite{Goldman:2016NatPhys,cooper2018} and photons~\cite{lu2016topological, khanikaev2017two, ozawareview}, thanks to the development of artificial gauge fields.
+A notable example of a topological phase of matter is a 2D quantum Hall (QH) system~\cite{Klitzing:1980PRL}, which has energy bands indexed by the \Fst Chern number (1CN).
+The 1CN is a 2D topological invariant that is only non-zero if time-reversal symmetry (TRS) is broken, and which underlies the precise quantization of Hall conductance in the 2DQH effect~\cite{TKNN}.
+Although this effect was first discovered for electrons in a magnetic field~\cite{Klitzing:1980PRL}, such 2DQH states have recently been realised for different systems, such as cold atoms~\cite{Goldman:2016NatPhys,cooper2018} and photons~\cite{lu2016topological, khanikaev2017two, ozawareview}, thanks to the development of artificial gauge fields.